johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-04-01-death-to-compatibility-mode.md

 ![](http://4.bp.blogspot.com/-78CYavaCiUk/UVlGNv87U_I/AAAAAAAAAZQ/qtchMc14JsY/s320/CustomHeadersIIS6.gif)

-](<http://4.bp.blogspot.com/-78CYavaCiUk/UVlGNv87U_I/AAAAAAAAAZQ/qtchMc14JsY/s1600/CustomHeadersIIS6.gif>)Or, if you don't have access to IIS (don't laugh - it happens) you can fall back to doing this in code like this:
+Or, if you don't have access to IIS (don't laugh - it happens) you can fall back to doing this in code like this:

 <script src="https://gist.github.com/johnnyreilly/5283462.js?file=servingUpTheHardWay.cs"></script>